tirabo/Algoritmos-y-Programacion/2021/ejercicios/ejercicios.md

 ### Buggy Code (Part 6)

-Mubashir wants to remove numbers from a given string!
+Pedro wants to remove numbers from a given string!
 Help him by fixing the code in the code tab to pass this challenge.
 Look at the

 __Ejemplos:__ below to get an idea of what the function should do.